Niranjan Pranshankar Pandya: Positions

 Niranjan Pandya serves as a member of the Access Audit Committee of the Government of India and is associated with the Vision 2020, an initiative of the International Agency for Prevention of Blindness as a member.
 He is the vice president of the National Association for the Blind and a member of the Zonal Advisory Committee of the Rehabilitation Council of India, the district committee for the Prevention and Control of Blindness, a government initiative, and advisory committee of the Department of Social Service under the Ministry of Health and Family Welfare.
 A Paul Harris Fellow of Rotary International, Pandya has served as the chairman of the Eye Care Committee of Rotary Club in Pune.
 He is also a member of the Asian Blind Union, the World Blind Union and the board of governing councils for the National Societies for the Handicapped in India.

 Awards and recognitions

 The Government of India awarded Pandya the fourth highest Indian civilian honor of Padma Shri in 2012.
-Two years later, in 2014, he received the Rishitulya Vyaktimatva Award from Rotary International.
+In 2014, he received the Rishitulya Vyaktimatva Award from Rotary International.
 A recipient of the Rustom Alpaiwalla Memorial Award from the National association for the Blind, Pandya has also received the Maharashtra State Award for best performance on two occasions, 1987–88 and 1988–89 and Sankara Eye Centre Award in 2007.